sheepiiHD/discord-ts-boilerplate-lite/README.md

 const execute = async(client: Client, interaction: ButtonInteraction) => {

   // This added on an experimental function that I created, which deletes the message after 5000ms (5 seconds).
-  // You can add this to the end of interactions, to delete them after some time. await interaction.reply({
+  // You can add this to the end of interactions, to delete them after some time.
+It's important to note
+  // that I created this, and it may have consequences using it, I just haven't run into them yet.
+  // You can find these in the loadPrototypes.ts await interaction.reply({
     content: 'hello world!',
     ephemeral: true